Our Lady of Sorrows

 Amen.
 Allelúja.

-Blessed are you, Virgin Mary; / without dying you won the martyr's crown / beneath the cross of the Lord.
+without dying you won the martyr's crown beside the cross of the Lord.

 Standing by the cross of Jesus were his mother and his mother’s sister, Mary the wife of Clopas, and Mary Magdalene.
 When Jesus saw his mother and the disciple there whom he loved he said to his mother, “Woman, behold, your son.”
 Then he said to the disciple, “Behold, your mother.”
 And from that hour the disciple took her into his home.